“My life was really tough until I got help and added value in people’s lives”. Johnathan Kemp

 3 – Having a daily checklist plan, which ideally is done the day before so that I can check things off.

-4 – Getting up at six am, having breakfast, going for a twenty minute walk and to start working by seven, so by nine when most people start, I have already got two hours under my belt.
+4 – Getting up at six am, having breakfast, going for a twenty-minute walk and start working by seven, so by nine when most people start, I have already got two hours under my belt.

 I am Entrepreneurial, Creative, Cheeky/dry humour

 If you were to give someone, one piece of advice before they start a business what would it be and why?

 My one piece of advice for others is to find people who you admire and who are willing to help or inspire you.